ministryofjustice/moj-frontend/docs/components/interruption-card.md

 ### Height and width

 The interruption card has no minimum or maximum height - it resizes to its contents.
 It works well with fairly short, concise content.
-Adding a lot of content will detract from its impact.
+Adding a lot of content will reduce its impact.

-It should always be presented as full width, with the content spanning two-thirds width for content.
+On a desktop view, present it at full width with the content spanning two-thirds width.
+For mobile devices, the content is also full width.

 ### Other parts of the page

 The interruption card should be the only body content on a page.
-Other elements on the page must be persistent, such as the header, footer, phase banner, person profile, breadcrumb or back link.
+The only other elements can be the header, footer, phase banner, person profile, breadcrumb or back link (which are all persistent).

 Do not add form elements such as radio buttons underneath the component.
-They are not accessible.
-This would also turn it into a banner, risking the content being missed.
+This is not accessible, and also turns it into a banner (risking the content being missed).

 ### How often to use it